SwissDataScienceCenter/renku/docs/developer/services/services_architecture.rst

 In addition, we make use of:

-- JupyterHub_: managment of interactive notebook servers
+- JupyterHub_: management of interactive notebook servers
 - GitLab_: repository management, CI and various related APIs
 - Keycloak_: user authentication